alicevision/Meshroom/README.md

 ## Research Plugin

 [Meshroom Research](https://github.com/meshroomHub/MeshroomResearch)

-Meshroom-Research focuses on evaluating and benchmarking Machine Learning nodes for 3D Computer Vision.
+A research-oriented plugin for evaluating and benchmarking cutting-edge Machine Learning algorithms in 3D Computer Vision.
+The plugin provides experimental nodes and evaluation frameworks to test new methodologies, compare algorithm performance, and validate research innovations before integration into production pipelines.

 ## MicMac Plugin